-The Systems and Analyses Center (SAC) is one of three Federally Funded Research and Development Centers (FFRDCs) operated by the Institute for Defense Analyses (IDA), a not-for-profit corporation.
-Sponsored by the Office of the Secretary of Defense (OSD), SAC traces its roots to 1956 when IDA was formed.
-Its mission is to provide objective analyses of national security issues, particularly those requiring extraordinary scientific and technical expertise.
+The IDA Systems and Analyses Center (SAC) is one of three Federally Funded Research and Development Centers (FFRDCs) operated by the Institute for Defense Analyses (IDA), a nonprofit corporation.
+Sponsored by the Office of the Secretary of Defense (OSD), SAC maintains an unusually close, special relationship with the U.S. Government.
+SAC traces its roots to 1956 when IDA was formed.
+IDA's mission is to provide objective analyses of national security issues and related national challenges, particularly those requiring extraordinary scientific, technical, and analytic expertise.